XuPaperCup/WorldEdit-BE/README.md

 ## Installation
 *Please note that the translation may not be fully correct and there might be some issue occur.*

+### Prerequisite
+If you haven't, please install the WorldEdit-BE addon made by SIsilicon from MCPEDL Page first.

+<a href="https://mcpedl.com/worldedit-be-addon/">➜ Link to MCPEDL Page</a>
+### Steps Guide
 Steps to install the Chinese Traditional Language
-1. Download the latest released translation file according to your WorldEdit-BE version.
+1. Download the latest translation file according to your WorldEdit-BE version.
 2. Extract RP and BP file from the zip file.
 3. Replace the RP/texts file and BP/texts file to the world that you want to apply.
 4. Remember to select the Chinese Traditional Language in Minecraft BE settings to apply.
 5. The installation is completed.

-<a href="https://github.com/XuPaperCup/WorldEdit-BE/releases">➜ Click here for the released version list to download files</a>
+<a href="https://github.com/XuPaperCup/WorldEdit-BE/releases">➜ Click here for the version list to download files</a>

-➜ Currently there are no any version released, release will be out once it is ready.
+(Currently there are no any version released, release will be out once it is ready.)